-Taxes DUE: ALL STUDENTS must file taxes if they were in the U.S. in 2012, whether or not they worked.
+- Taxes DUE: ALL STUDENTS must file taxes if they were in the U.S. in the year prior to the current year when tax filing is due, whether or not they worked.

-If you have worked in 2012 and your income was greater than $1000, you need to file the Indiana Tax Return as well.
+- If you have worked in the previous year and your income was greater than $1000, you need to file the Indiana State Tax Return, as well.

 - International students are required by law to file taxes.
 Non-resident students who are temporarily present in the US under an F-1 or J-1 visa, must file a return if they have income that is subject to withholding, even if no tax is withheld.
 However, a form 8843 must be filed regardless if income was earned or not.